amar-1999/amar-1999/README.md

 # This is Damarakeswar

 - 🎓 I’m an Undergrad at NIT Andhra Pradesh with a bachelor's in Electrical Science.
-- 💻 I’m a Software Developer and AI enthusiast.
+- 💻 I’m a Software Engineer and AI enthusiast.
 - 🔭 I’m currently working on Chat Application
 - 🌱 I’m currently learning MongoDB
 - 💬 Ask me about NodeJs, React